prisma/prisma1/docs/1.0/04-Reference/02-Data-Modeling/01-Data-Modelling-(SDL).md

 ---
 alias: eiroozae8u
-description: An overview of how to model application data in Graphcool.
+description: An overview of how to design data models with Prisma.
 ---

 # Data Modelling